sweetmans/mysql-trigger-for-laravel-migration/README.md

 `delete` - Activate trigger when a delete operation is performed on the event object table.

-The following trigger migration file will be generated for a trigger that uses `after_users_update` as a name, `users` as event object table name, `after` as action timing and `update` as event.
+The following trigger migration file will be generated for a trigger that uses `after_users_posts_insert` as a name, `user_posts` as event object table name, `after` as action timing and `insert` as event.

 ```php